lee-dohm/stargate-rp-resources/people.md

 # People

-## Ancients

-The race of people that created the stargate system.
-They have ascended to a higher plane of existence and are now composed only of energy.

 ## Asgard

 Little gray men who masqueraded as the Norse gods long ago and now protect several planets of humans under the Asgard-Goa'uld Protected Planets Treaty.